JetBrains/kotlin-multiplatform-dev-docs/topics/tools/amper.md

 [//]: # (title: Project configuration with Amper)

-[Amper](https://github.com/JetBrains/amper/tree/HEAD) is a new tool created by JetBrains to help you configure projects for building, packaging, publishing, and more.
+[Amper](https://amper.org) is a new tool created by JetBrains to help you configure projects for building, packaging, publishing, and more.
 With Amper, you can spend less time dealing with build systems and focus on addressing real business challenges instead.

-Amper lets you create configuration files for Kotlin Multiplatform applications that work on the JVM, Android, iOS, macOS, and Linux, as well as for multiplatform libraries that work with all of these supported targets.
+Amper lets you create configuration files for Kotlin Multiplatform applications that work on the JVM, Android, iOS, macOS, Windows, and Linux, as well as for multiplatform libraries that work with all of these supported targets.

 > Amper is currently [Experimental](supported-platforms.md#general-kotlin-stability-levels).
 > You're welcome to try it in your Kotlin Multiplatform projects.